Trackunit/developer-hub/guides/sdk-docs/public-apis/graphql-api.md

 ## 7. You are now ready to call GraphQL using hooks
 For more advanced info on the executor you can read up on how to generate code from [GraphQL codegen cli](https://the-guild.dev/graphql/codegen/docs/getting-started/installation)

+More information about the `useQuery` hook is available in [the Apollo React Client docs](https://www.apollographql.com/docs/react/data/queries).

 # Mutations

 The process for mutation is similar.